 The Company's Board of Directors consists of twelve members.
 The Board is divided into three classes with three-year staggered terms, known as Class 1, Class 2 and Class 3.
-The Class 3 director to be elected at this Annual Meeting will serve for a one-year term.
-The Class 2 directors to be elected at this Annual Meeting will serve for three-year terms.
-The remaining Class 3 and Class 1 directors will continue to serve for one and two years, respectively, in order to complete their three-year terms.
+The Class 1 directors to be elected at this Annual Meeting will serve for three-year terms.
+The remaining Class 2 and Class 3 directors will continue to serve for one and two years, respectively, in order to complete their three-year terms.

-The Board of Directors has nominated Janie M. Hilfiger for election as a Class 3 director to hold office for a one-year term to expire at the 2023 Annual Meeting of Shareholders or when her successor is duly elected and qualified.
-The Board of Directors fixed the number of directors in Class 2 at four and has nominated Thomas E. Freeman, Christopher W. Kunes, David Z. Richards, Jr., and Alletta M. Schadler for election as Class 2 directors to hold office for three-year terms to expire at the 2025 Annual Meeting of Shareholders or until their successors are duly elected and qualified.
+The Board of Directors fixed the number of directors in Class 1 at three and has nominated Robert W. Chappell, Roger C. Graham, Jr., and R. Joseph Landy for election as Class 1 directors to hold office for three-year terms to expire at the 2027 Annual Meeting of Shareholders or until their successors are duly elected and qualified.
 All Board nominees are currently directors of the Company and the Bank.